fsspec/jupyter-fsspec/docs/index.md

 see a list of the filesystems you have defined in the config file (see below).
 When you select one of them, you will see a file browser (tree view) of those files below.

+Basic navigation works as you'd expect: Click to expand/collapse folders, and right click for context options (such as copying the path of the current file to the clipboard).

+## Config File

 To define your `fsspec` filesystems, you will need to list them in the Jupyter config folder, inside a file named `~/.jupyter/jupyter-fsspec.yaml`.
 Here's a sample file: